Bump64/OpenArithmetic/README.txt

 A 'Fairly Simple' calculator written in Python 3.

 EDIT: There is gonna be a new calculator coming in soon!
 This will be archived when released!
+It's gonna be awesome."